pon4ik7/online-store-consultant/README.md

 #### To Do
 ```
 [Entry Criteria]
-* The issue is unambigiously formulated as the issue form template
+* The issue is unambigiously formulated as the issue form template.
-* The issue is unanimously estimated in story points by all team members
+* The issue is unanimously estimated in story points by all team members.
-* The label is attached to the issue
+* The label is attached to the issue.
-* The issue is desided to be in the sprints
+* The issue is desided to be in the sprints.
 ```

 #### In Progress